Nhlalala-Lubisi/CRUD-API/README.md

 for the FlyRank Internship Backend Track, Week 2.

 Data lives only in memory (a Python list) and it resets whenever the server restarts.
-That's intentional at this stage; a real database comes in Week 3.
+That's intentional at this stage, a real database comes in Week 3.

 ## How to install & run